DO YOU NEED AN ESTATE PLAN?

 ESTATE & GIFT TAXES

 Once your and your spouse’s gross estates reach a certain value, you must consider death taxes.
-However, as explained below, this figure will be over $5,000,000 by 2016.
+However, as explained below, this figure is over $5,000,000 by 2016.
 In 2015, a federal credit offsets the federal estate tax and gift tax on at least $5,430,000.
 Tennessee, however, once had an inheritance tax on estates in excess of $1,000,000.
 In 2012, Tennessee repealed the Tennessee gift tax as of January 1, 2012.
 The new law phases out the Tennessee inheritance tax by 2016.
 The Tennessee inheritance tax exemption is $5,000,000 in 2015 and in 2016 the inheritance tax completely disappears.

 AVOIDING DEATH TAXES